Earth Tides: Yes, the Land Has Its Own Tides, Too!

 The Moon’s gravitational pull does not only affect our bodies of water.
 The solid crust of Earth also moves to a lunar rhythm.
 The Moon’s gravity causes our oceans to bulge out on the side closest to the moon and the side farthest from the moon.
 These bulges of water are high tides.
 The low points are where low tides occur.
 Learn more about how the Moon affects tides.

-The Sun’s gravity is important, too, though lunar amplitude (Earth bulge/depression distances) are just over two times the height of solar amplitudes.
+The Sun’s gravity is important, too, though lunar amplitude (Earth bulge/depression distances) is just over two times the height of solar amplitudes.
 In fact, when the Moon and Sun are aligned (at the new Moon and the full Moon, we see the greatest tidal range.
 The quarter Moons, the tidal range is at a minimum.

 How Tall Are Earth Tides?